boschrexroth/ctrlx-automation-sdk/samples-cpp/datalayer.register.node/README.md

 ## Introduction

-The sample app __datalayer.register.node__ creates a new provider with node '__sdk-cpp-registernode__' and different type elements to the ctrlX Data Layer.
+The sample app __datalayer.register.node__ creates a new Data Layer folder '__sdk-cpp-registernode__' with nodes of different datatypes.

 ## Functional Description

 It demonstrates how you can create Data Layer nodes with different data types.
 These nodes can be accessed by a Data Layer client app e.g. ctrlX-Node-RED.
+The metadata of the nodes are provides by a metadata database.

 ## Implementation Description